Custom build desktop specs for UE 5.3

 Excluding $300 for the screens (eyeballing), how did you arrive at $1200 with this setup?

-It’s been a long time since I’ve built PCs so I used pcpartpicker.com to help me get started.
-My original build went well over $2,000 and did have the specs you suggested earlier (Gigabyte GAMING OC Radeon RX 7700 XT 12 GB Video Card, AMD Ryzen 7 7800X3D 4.2 GHz 8-Core Processor, Gigabyte B650 AORUS ELITE AX ATX AM5 Motherboard, etc) but I don’t want to spend so much initially until I learn the world of game development by first creating simpler and less graphic intensive games.
+It's been a long time since I've built PCs so I used pcpartpicker.com to help me get started.
+My original build went well over $2,000 and did have the specs you suggested earlier (Gigabyte GAMING OC Radeon RX 7700 XT 12 GB Video Card, AMD Ryzen 7 7800X3D 4.2 GHz 8-Core Processor, Gigabyte B650 AORUS ELITE AX ATX AM5 Motherboard, etc) but I do not want to spend so much initially until I learn the world of game development by first creating simpler and less graphic intensive games.